-ENGLISH LANGUAGE ARTS 9 (MEN--09) Recommended: English Language Arts 8 film, YouTube, other digital media), and informational and social media.
+ENGLISH LANGUAGE ARTS 9 (MEN--09) Recommended: English Language Arts 8

+In our intermediate language arts program, students will develop their literacy and their awareness of themselves as readers, with primacy given to the printed word and consideration given to visual and digital texts, including graphic novels, video (conventional film, YouTube, other digital media), and informational and social media.
 Students will engage in critical and creative thought in response to various texts, and will develop communication skills, with emphasis on the written word, including sentence fluency, usage, and style, as well as rhetorical considerations such as audience and purpose.
 Attention will also be given to oral language and visual representation of meaning.
 The skills and understandings considered in ELA 8 are further developed in ELA 9.